kingmolnar/DataScienceProgramming/01-Intro-UNIX/README.md

-# Session 1 :: Intro UNIX
+# Session 1 :: Intro UNIX file system, command line tools, Jupyter notebook
-The objective of this session is to introduce some basic steps on how to work in our computing environment using the UNIX command line and the Jupyter notebook.
-In the second part we will use a couple of UNIX commands to work on our first data analysis.
+This module is designed to equip you with a comprehensive understanding of computer architecture, remote system operations, and UNIX environments.
+It covers essential concepts such as the UNIX file system, directory structures, file types, and permissions.
+You will learn to leverage UNIX programs as filters, create pipelines, manipulate files via the command-line interface (CLI), utilize Jupyter notebooks and kernels, and effectively use UNIX CLI commands for data analysis.
+Ultimately, the module empowers you to navigate and manipulate data within UNIX environments for streamlined and efficient data exploration and analysis.

+## Outcomes
+-	You understand computer architecture, how to work on remote systems.
+-	You understand UNIX file system, directory hierarchy, file types, file permissions.
+-	You understand the concept of UNIX programs as filters and how to create a pipeline.
+-	You can create and manipulate files using the UNIX command line interface (CLI).
+-	You know how to use Jupyter notebooks, understand notebook kernels and their operations.
+-	You know how to use UNIX CLI commands for data analysis.

 ## Reading for this Session
 There is no reading assignment for this session.